ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Theoretical framework

 Many-atom systems display cooperative behaviors ranging from mass and charge density oscillations to structural transitions between crystal phases in a polymorphic system.
-One challenge in many-particle physics is to develop a quantitative understanding about how such behaviors emerge from the Newtonian dynamics of many particles influencing each other via an interatomic force field such as CHARMM or AMBER.
-The standard statistical mechanical framework used to address such a challenge is the Liouville equation for the dynamics of the $N$-particle density $\rho(\Gamma,t)$, for the $6N$ particle positions and momenta $\Gamma$.
-The pathway to achieving this quantitative understanding considered here is to unfold the dependencies of $\rho$ on the microstate, i.e., on both $\Gamma$ a set of coarse-grained variables $\Phi$.
-Two complementary approaches are developed and implemented in \TkName.
-The method begins with the Liouville equation cast in terms of the variables $\Phi,\Gamma,$and $t$.
-This is not an approximation because from Newtonian mechanics $\Gamma$ obeys the equation of motion $\dot{\Gamma}$, i.e. $f=ma$.
-Also, since $\Phi$ can be expressed in terms of $\Gamma$, $\Phi=\Phi(\Gamma)$, then $\Phi$ obeys the equation of motion $\dot{\Phi}=\Pi$, where $\Pi$ can also be expressed in terms of $\Gamma$ through Newton's equations.
+One challenge in many-particle physics is to develop a quantitative understanding about how such behaviors emerge from the Newtonian dynamics of many particles influencing each other via an interatomic force field such as CHARMM \cite{charmm27} or AMBER \cite{amber1995}.
+The standard statistical mechanical framework used to address such a challenge is the Liouville equation (LE) for the dynamics of the $N$-particle density, $\rho(\Gamma,t)$, for the $6N$ particle positions and momenta, $\Gamma$.
+The pathway to achieving this quantitative understanding considered here is to unfold the dependencies of $\rho$ on the microstate, i.e., on both $\Gamma$ and a set of coarse-grained variables, $\Phi$.
+Since $\Phi$ is constructed from $\Gamma$, then $\Phi$ obeys the equation of motion $\dot{\Phi}=\Pi$, where $\Pi$ can also be expressed in terms of $\Gamma$ through Newton's equations.
 With this, and the usual arguments of probability conservation used to derive the LE, one finds that $\rho(\Gamma,\Phi,t)$ satisfies the LE.
+Thus, an extended description of the system state is introduced such that it includes the microstate (described by $\Gamma$), and the mesostate (described by $\Phi$).
+At first, this seems like a backward step in the quest for dimensionality reduction.
+However, this expanded representation facilitates theoretical developments and an associated conceptual picture, which ultimately imply efficient and accurate computational algorithms.
+This extended description introduces approximations that enter only via well-founded multiscale perturbation \cite{Ortoleva2005,Ortoleva2009,Cheluvaraja2010,Joshi2011} and Trotter factorization \cite{AbiMansour2014,Sereda2014} methods.
+Besides the computational reduction, there are several advantages to our approach.
+Key features of the $6N$ dimensional representation are provided, and codevelopment of a multiscale perturbation technique with the Trotter scheme yields insights into the physical meaning of the latter.
+Both methods enable the use of well-established interatomic force fields directly, avoiding the need to conjecture the form of CG governing equations.